 Spaelotis havilae (Grote, 1881)

-Spaelotis havilae is a medium sized moth (FW length 15–19 mm) with a streaky gray-brown forewing and dark gray hindwing that occurs in south-central Oregon and flies during the summer.
+Spaelotis havilae is a medium-sized moth (FW length 15–19 mm) that occurs in south-central Oregon and flies during the summer.
+It has a streaky gray-brown forewing and a dark gray hindwing.
 It is one of four Pacific Northwest Spaelotis species that have an almost identical superficial appearance (our fifth species in the genus, Spaelotis clandestina, is darker brown with a lighter colored hindwing).
 The forewing is elongate and gray-brown.
 A thin black basal dash can be short or reach all the way to the antemedial line and the veins on the distal wing are dark.
 The lines are slightly darker than the ground color and filled with light brown or gray-brown.
 The antemedial line is jagged, especially near the trailing margin.
 The postmedial line is also uneven.
 It is drawn abruptly drawn toward the base at the costa, is laterally convex from the superior cell to the fold, and then nearly straight to the trailing margin which it meets squarely.
 The pale subterminal line is variable, often incomplete.
 The orbicular spot is black, oval, and touches the reniform spot in some specimens or is connected to it by a thin black line.
 It is filled slightly lighter brown than the ground color or light gray-brown.
-The reniform spot is usually incomplete with only a segment of the black medial portion present but is evident due to its pale filling.
+The reniform spot is usually incomplete, with only a segment of the black medial portion present but is evident due to its pale filling.
 The hindwing is dark brown-gray with slightly darker veins and discal spot and two-toned fringe, light distally.
 The head and thorax match the forewing ground color.
 The male antenna is filiform.

 Spaelotis havilae is most likely to be confused with Spaelotis bicava, the most common Spaelotis species in its range, but is also nearly identical to two rarer species that also occur in southern Oregon and southern Idaho, Spaelotis unicava and Spaelotis velicava.
 All Spaelotis females are best identified by the size, shape, and placement of a set of shallow pits on the posterior ventral abdomen which lose their covering of loose scales after mating.
 Spaelotis havilae has four small pits that are situated next to each other near the tip of the abdomen.
 These are obviously different than the paired shallow pits of S. bicava and the deep unilocular pit of S. unicava to the naked eye.
 However, the four individual pits of this species are best separated from the curled pits of S. velicava under magnification.
 Spaelotis males are best identified by association with the females, but can also be distinguished by dissection.